 As individuals age, their ability to drive safely may diminish.
-However, DRCOG is concerned that attempts to address this issue solely based on age imposes undue hardships on older residents who can drive safely.
-When older residents are not allowed to drive, the availability of transportation for medical appointments, grocery shopping and the like is critical for seniors to maintain independence.
-DRCOG supports functional assessments of driving ability rather than age cut-off as the basis for imposing limitations on an individual's driving.
-DRCOG supports adequate funding for providing transportation services for the elderly and persons with disabilities.
+However, DRCOG is concerned that addressing this issue solely based on age imposes undue hardships on older residents who can drive safely.
+When older residents are not allowed to drive, the availability of transportation for medical appointments, grocery shopping and social activities is essential for seniors to maintain independence.

+DRCOG supports functional assessments of driving ability rather than age cut-off as the basis for imposing limitations on driving by individuals.
+DRCOG supports adequate funding for providing transportation services for the elderly and individuals with disabilities.